 Open the FlowPilot software; the instrument should make a series of clicks switching on the different valves.

 Turn on the lasers in the software window by clicking Start.
-Initiate laser in the Argon laser control popup window by hitting Run.
+Initiate laser in the Argon laser control popup window by clicking Run.
 This should cause the laser to turn on and reach around 12 mW.
 The 488 light source level will go up to around 12.

-Hit Done to close the window.
+Click Done to close the window.

 Checks on software before progressing